 Siriraj joins hands with DNDI to research treatments Dengue fever targets 5 years

-Faculty of Medicine Siriraj joins with DNDI to develop prevention An accessible and effective treatment for dengue fever is 5 years after the number of infected people is found.
+Faculty of Medicine Siriraj joins with DNDI to develop prevention An accessible and effective treatment for dengue fever is 5 years following the number of infected people is found.
 Dengue fever is up to 390 million people per year in more than 100 countries around the world.

 Yesterday (27 Jan) Faculty of Medicine Siriraj Hospital Mahidol University Signed a partnership agreement with the Drugs for Neglected Disease initiative (DNDi) to develop accessible and effective prevention and treatment. for dengue fever for a period of five years